 1, One question is ok.
 Not asking at all is not good.
 It shows you are not so interested in the company or the job, or not a self-starter, or too timid, or didn’t do any research about the job/company.

 2, Follow up isn’t much of a big decider of interview outcome in Nigeria as it is in other countries, especially USA.
 If you must follow up, use email used to send you invite or phone number used to call you.
 As an entry level graduate, we don’t think you need to ask for email after interview.
 An experienced hire interviewee can however ask for card, which has information like email and phone number.

 3, The fact that the question leads to extended conversation is good sign for you.
 It means your question is interesting to the interviewers.
 There is no harm in telling the interviewer he’s interesting too, but make sure he’s truly interesting.
 An interesting person will not have any negative issue with that (will even like your boldness), but an uninteresting person may not like it.

 Established in March 2013, JarusHub is a Nigerian portal with focus on career and management.
-It is rated Nigeria's most authoritative destination for online career resources.
-It parades an array of young Nigerian professionals who share their career experiences with a view to bridging career information gap and mentoring a generation to success.
-Whether you're a student, recent graduate or established professional, or even executive, you will always find something to learn on JarusHub.
-All enquiries to firstname.lastname@example.org Facebook: www.facebook.com/jarushub; Twitter: @jarushub or @mcjarus.
+It is rated Nigeria's most authoritative destination for career resources.
+It parades an array of young professionals who share their career experiences with a view to bridging career information gap and mentoring a generation to success.
+It has revolutionized career information and experience sharing in Africa.
+Whether you're a student, recent graduate or established professional, or even an executive, you will always find something to learn on JarusHub.
+All enquiries to email@example.com Facebook: www.facebook.com/jarushub; Twitter: @jarushub or @mcjarus.